awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-workflow.md

 **Fields**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the workflow that was executed\.
+  Name of the workflow that was run\.
 + `WorkflowRunId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of this workflow run\.